Renault chairman Senard to step down from Nissan's board

 Senard, who served as Nissan's vice chairman, will resign at the end of the annual general meeting of shareholders scheduled for June, a company statement said.

-It also said another Renault representative, Pierre Fleuriot, would also leave Nissan's board at the same time.
+It said another Renault representative, Pierre Fleuriot, would also leave Nissan's board at the same time.

+As the two step down, Valerie Landon, a former Credit Suisse executive who is serving on the board of automotive supplier Forvia, and Timothy Ryan, who was an executive at Natixis, would be nominated to join the board.

+A source close to Renault, speaking on condition of anonymity, said the financial background of the two nominees, put forward by Renault, meant they could support Nissan in its ongoing restructuring.